The seventh tip in a series of Tips on How to Broach Delicate Topics is to:

 Use a coach or trainer that is the same gender whenever possible.

-Though all topics can relate to both sexes – in some contexts and cultures men will receive the coaching better from a man, while women will be more receptive if it is given by a woman.
+Though a majority topics can relate to both sexes – in some contexts and cultures men will receive the coaching better from a man, while women will be more receptive if it is given by a woman.

 Public Toilet Etiquette